 In the classroom, academic departments have the tools to ensure that IT complements teaching and learning.

 There are a limited number of places available for entry into the Sixth Form.
-Pupils may register an interest in Sixth Form entry to Uppingham at any time and formal registration should be completed by the end of September, eleven months prior to entry.
-The test, interview and offer procedures take place in October and November ten months before entry.
+Pupils may register an interest in Sixth Form entry to Uppingham at any time and formal registration should be completed by the end of September, 11 months prior to entry.
+The test, interview and offer procedures take place in October and November, 10 months before entry.
 Admission at this level is dependent on tests and interviews at Uppingham, and then achieving at least three 7s and three 6s at GCSE (or equivalent), excluding short course GCSEs.

 Details about admissions can be found on the school website or may be obtained from the Admissions Department.